 Although the TCW is a fraction of the cost of an ACC, but the synchronization it provides is no better than a ±60 s, compared to the ACC's ±100 ms. The videos generated by the TCW are not compatible with the Videoarchiver's video navigation, so you must navigate through the video with a separate video viewer.

 Commercially-available webcams can distrupt reception of our subcutaneous transmitter (SCT) signals.
 Our TCW cameras are models we have tested with our SCT system, and for which we have measured microwave power radiation with our own instruments.
 We guarantee that they will not disturb your SCT recordings.
-They are just as convenient to use as our ACCs, in that they are Power over Ethernet (PoE) devices that require only one ethernet cable for power and communication.
+But we will not sell these cameras to you directly: you must buy them yourself so that you can obtain support directly from their manufacturer.

-We recommend an unshielded cable from the PoE switch to the ethernet feedthrough, then a shielded cable from the feedthrough to the cable provided by the camera.
-The shielded cable within the enclosure is necessary to minimise the transmission of noise by the ethernet signals, which can otherwise disturb reception of our telemetry signals.
+We recommend an unshielded cable from the PoE switch to the Ethernet feedthrough, then a shielded cable from the feedthrough to the cable provided by the camera.
+The shielded cable within the enclosure is necessary to minimise the transmission of noise by the Ethernet signals, which can otherwise disturb reception of our telemetry signals.
 The unshielded cable from the Faraday enclosure wall to the PoE switch guarantees that there will be no ground loops created by the various webcam cables.
 If you use a shielded cable instead of an unshielded cable, it is unlikely you will experience any problems with ground loops, but it is possible.
 If you have only shielded cables, use them, and if you find the cameras are rebooting themselves, or stalling, every now and then, buy some unshielded cables and try them instead.